FedeScenna/Tabular-LLM-RAG-Finance/README.md

 ### LLM for financial data

-The aim of this project is to fine-tune an LLM with financial tabular data.
+The aim of this project is to fine-tune an LLM with financial tabular and textual data.
 Also, incorporate information generated from ML models.
-Ideally, expand on tabular data and incorporate fundamentals.

-**Deliverable**: Python web app (streamlit or gradio) able to interact.
+The rationale is that there is an increasing interest in small LLMS for **Deliverable**: Python web app (streamlit or gradio) able to interact.

 ### Recursos